grandmasternik/prana-zulu/README.md

-# Chakra Zulu
+# Prana Zulu

 ## About

-*Chakra Zulu* was developed to assist anyone, regardless of ecperience level, with maintaining and/or restoring balance & harmony to their subtle body energies.
+*Prana Zulu* was developed to assist anyone, regardless of ecperience level, with maintaining and/or restoring balance & harmony to their subtle body energies.

 ## Photos
 ### Wireframe